majisouvik26/Basic_Open_Source_Models/README.md

-# Basic Zero Shot Classification with Hugging Face Models
+# Basic Hugging Face models

+This repository is dedicated to my experiments with fundamental open-source models provided by Hugging Face.